 138 We were unable to find any empirical evidence about the relevance of this phenomenon that may belie the statement in the text.
 Indirect intra-group financing may instead provide significant benefits where financial markets are underdeveloped, as it may help firms overcome the hurdles that they encounter in obtaining external finance.
-See, e.g., Khanna and Palepu 2000, p 868 (for the general (and widely shared) observation that groups may play a valuable gap-filling role were external markets are absent or underdeveloped).
+See, e.g., Khanna and Palepu (2000), at p 868 (for the general (and widely shared) observation that groups may play a valuable gap-filling role were external markets are absent or underdeveloped).
 In addition, the marginal value of intra-group financing in general may be higher in exceptional times, such as a pandemic or (the aftermath of) a financial crisis, when, on the one hand, lenders may refuse credit for liquidity or regulatory reasons and, on the other, firms throughout the economy may have liquidity or solvency problems.
 That is why one of us has suggested to suspend the (mandatory) application of procedural rules on RPTs in exceptional times such as a pandemic.
-See Enriques 2020, p 266.
+See Enriques (2020), at p 266.

-139 A large strand of the finance literature stresses, from either a theoretical or empirical perspective, the advantages of internal capital markets vis-à-vis external capital markets: see, e.g., Shin and Stulz 1998, p 531 (for the general observation that "[t]he internal capital markets of diversified firms enable them to fund profitable projects that, because of information asymmetries and agency costs, the external capital market would not be able to finance"); Gertner et al. 1994 (arguing that internal capital market financing allows for better debtor monitoring and easier asset redeployment than external bank financing); Hoshi et al. 1991 (finding that group affiliation eases firm financing constraints by making investment less sensitive to liquidity).
-In addition, indirect intragroup financing implies funding the "borrowing" company from the "lending" company's surplus (because until the offsetting advantage materialises, the lender's profits are lower than they would otherwise be), which is cheaper than resorting to external debt (see generally Myers and Majluf 1984).
-Furthermore, the advantages of indirect intragroup financing over external financing may be expected to be larger with respect to small- or medium-size non-listed subsidiaries, because of the larger informational asymmetry between them financing has its own indirect costs: it is an opaque and rather convoluted financing technique that, in requiring systematic deviation from fair exchange in IGTs, is likely to raise concerns among minority shareholders, outside creditors and the larger financial community.
-Under the reasonable assumption that in a developed and competitive financial market external finance is relatively cheap (though, admittedly, not as cheap as internal capital market financing), those costs are likely to make indirect intragroup financing a truly valuable option only in exceptional circumstances.
-Accordingly, the benefits of group law cannot be expected to be significant for such transactions either.
-To conclude, the reduction in contracting costs that the EMCA standard would entail would apply to transactions that groups can be expected to undertake infrequently.
+$^{^{9}}$ A large strand of the finance literature stresses, from either a theoretical or empirical perspective, the advantages of internal capital markets vis-à-vis external capital markets: see, e.g., Shin and Stulz (1998), at p 531 (for the general observation that '[t]he internal capital markets of diversified firms enable them to fund profitable projects that, because of information asymmetries and agency costs, the external capital market would not be able to finance'); Gertner et al. (1994) (arguing that internal capital market financing allows for better debtor monitoring and easier asset redeployment than external bank financing); Hoshi et al. (1991) (finding that group affiliation eases firm financing constraints by making investment less sensitive to liquidity).
+In addition, indirect intragroup financing implies funding the 'borrowing' company from the 'lending' company's surplus (because until the offsetting advantage materialises, the lender's profits are lower than they would otherwise be), which is cheaper than resorting to external debt (see generally Myers and Majluf (1984)).
+Furthermore, the advantages of indirect intragroup financing over external financing may be expected to be larger with respect to small- or medium-size non-listed subsidiaries, because of the larger informational asymmetry between them and external investors.
+Note, however, that internal capital markets have their own distortions.
+See, e.g., Scharfstein and Stein (2000) (showing that weaker subsidiaries tend to be subsidized by stronger ones); Rajan et al. (2000) (showing that when group divisions diverge in resources and opportunities, internal funds tend to flow to the most inefficient divisions); Almeida and Wolfenzon (2006) (arguing that resource allocation via groups' internal capital markets, even when efficient from the group's perspective (because capable of picking the most profitable projects), leads to economy-wide inefficiencies, preventing the efficient allocation of resources in the economy).
+See also Kabbach de Castro et al. (2022) (showing that group affiliation and the subsequent recourse to the group's internal capital market may not always mitigate the financial constraints that firms encounter when resorting to external finance).